Try These Easy Handy Hints to Fix Common Home Issues

 Pool Noodle Water Hose

-If you need to fill up a bucket that won’t fit under your sink faucet, bust out a pool noodle.
+There are a ton of great pool noodle hacks.
+This one’s great for cleaning around the house.
+To fill up a bucket that won’t fit under your sink faucet, bust out a pool noodle.
 Set the bucket on the floor, slip the pool noodle over the faucet and run it down to the bucket.
-Check out these pool noodle hacks that will improve your life.

 Simplest Standing Desk